In Labor: Kim and Kanye’s Fourth Child Is On the Way

 The couple seems happy with the choice.
 “It’s a different experience for sure, this situation is different,” Kardashian told Entertainment Tonight last month when asked how the new surrogacy experience is going.
 “So, I feel really calm and at ease.
 I don’t know if it’s a fourth kid thing or, we’ve been through the surrogacy before, you just get a little bit more calm as they go.”

-Kardashian announced earlier this year that she is pursuing a law degree.
+Kardashian recently announced that she is pursuing a law degree.
 She says she will continue to work on prison reform after taking maternity time.